-Prajna Ma Gardens had a wonderful Summer Season !
+Prajna Ma Gardens is ready for a wonderful Summer Season !

-We had a wide variety of veggies, fruits, and flowers.
+We have a wide variety of veggies, fruits, and flowers.
 Including tomatoes, potatoes, okra, patty pan squash, zucchini, cucumbers, beans, spinach, kale, carrots, and more!

 As well as some specifically grown Ayurvedic veggies such as bitter melon, and multiple varieties of eggplant.